cloudflare/cloudflare-docs/content/workers/observability/logpush.md

 3. Select **Add Logpush job**.
 4. Select **Workers trace events** as the data set > **Next**.
 5. If needed, customize your data fields.
 Otherwise, select **Next**.
-6. Follow  the instructions on the dashboard to complete job creation.
+6. Follow the instructions on the dashboard to verify ownership of your data's destination and complete job creation.

 ### Via cURL